Skip to main content

 • MOU agreement

-• Description and purpose of the collaboration, roles of responsibilities of each collaborator (if not included in the agreement)
+• Description and purpose of the collaboration, roles, and responsibilities of each collaborator (if not included in the agreement)

 HANDLING

-• SPARCS will further handle and secure fully-executed agreement.
+• SPARCS will further handle and secure a fully executed agreement.

-NIH requires recipients to use a formal tracking process for Research Performance Progress Report (RPPR) and Final RPPR.
-It is for this reason the University requires these reports to be processed via the internal electronic tracking system PINS.
-Please follow the RPPR PINS instructions
+NIH requires recipients to use a formal tracking process for the Research Performance Progress Report (RPPR) and Final RPPR.
+For this reason, the University requires that these reports be processed through the internal electronic tracking system, PINS (or PD).
+Please follow the NIH RPPR PINS instructions or the NIH Progress Report PD Record Submission instructions.

-The majority of funded projects secured by NC State principle investigators (PIs) are sponsored from federal, state and local entities.
-Typically, NC State PIs respond to solicitations that entities release, which includes a receipt deadline for submission.
-The solicitation normally contains the instructions and sponsor’s requirements for the proposal and process for the submission, as well as, the sponsor’s review and selection processes.
+Most funded projects secured by NC State principal investigators (PIs) are sponsored by federal, state, and local entities.
+Typically, NC State PIs respond to solicitations released by entities, including a submission receipt deadline.
+The solicitation typically includes instructions, the sponsor’s requirements for the proposal and submission process, and the sponsor’s review and selection processes.

-Sometimes the submission requirements are in layers, such as requiring a Letter of Intent before full proposal submission.
-Therefore, it is important to fully read the solicitation to ensure your response to a solicitation is compliant.
-Keep in mind, however, that when there is conflicting information between the sponsor and what NC State can commit to, then we must follow NC State and State of NC laws and regulations.
+Sometimes, submission requirements are layered, such as requiring a Letter of Intent before submitting a full proposal.
+Therefore, it is important to read the solicitation fully to ensure your response is compliant.
+However, remember that when there is conflicting information between the sponsor and NC State’s commitments, we must follow NC State and the State of NC laws and regulations.

 An LOI and pre-proposal submission should follow the sponsor’s solicitation and posted guidance, including the submission mechanism.
 It is acceptable for the PI to submit the LOI or pre-proposal when AOR involvement is not required.
-A PINS record would not be required in this case, however, the PI and/or department can choose to process a PINS for record-keeping purposes and for the PI’s 5-year reviews.
+A PINS (or PD) record would not be required in this case; however, the PI and/or department can choose to process a PINS (or PD) for record-keeping purposes and the PI’s 5-year reviews.

-A PINS record must be processed when the sponsor requires a University AOR to sign any document and form or to submit.
-These submission types typically do not require a detailed SOW, Budget, or Justification, therefore, if the sponsor does not require it, then neither does NC State.
-But if they do, then it must be provided if a PINS record is being processed.
+A PINS (or PD) record must be processed when the sponsor requires a University AOR to sign any document, form, or submit.
+These submission types typically do not require a detailed SOW, Budget, or Justification; therefore, if the sponsor does not require it, neither does NC State.
+But if they do, they must be provided when a PINS (or PD) record is being processed.

-It is important to keep the status of the records current, so, if the LOI is not invited for full proposal submission, then please update the college pre-award team via email by forwarding the sponsor’s notification.
+It is important to keep the status of the records current.
+If the LOI is not invited to submit a full proposal, please update the college pre-award team by forwarding the sponsor’s notification.

-When a PI has identified a solicitation to respond to, the college recommends the PI reach out to their department research administrator to begin the internal process.
-The administrator will guide them through the process, including providing any internal deadlines for the PI to meet.
-The administrator may also help by reviewing the solicitation, completing proposal forms, building the online application and communicating with the college to secure any signatures.
-The administrator will be the main point of contact for the PI and the project team members.
+When a PI has identified a solicitation to respond to, the college recommends that the PI reach out to their department’s research administrator to begin the internal process.
+The administrator will guide the PI through the process and provide any internal deadlines the PI must meet.
+The administrator may also help by reviewing the solicitation, completing proposal forms, building the online application, and communicating with the college to secure signatures.
+The PI and project team members’ main point of contact is the administrator.

-When complete, the PINS record must not contain any system-generated errors, as well as, include the documents: solicitation/RFP, the final proposal as it was submitted to the sponsor, an internal budget that includes University account codes.
+When complete, the PINS (or PD) record must not contain any system-generated errors.
+Still, it must include the documents solicitation/RFP, the final proposal submitted to the sponsor, and an internal budget that includes University account codes.
 Further documentation and information may be needed to meet University requirements, such as:

 ORI’s Limited Submission endorsement